-Applicants who have been and are currently residing in supported accommodation, including Care Leavers, within the Shepway district and who are ready to move on into independent accommodation will be placed in Band B. If their application is supported by a Kent Agency Assessment housing referral and accompanied by relevant care and risk assessment information applicants will be placed in Band A.
+Applicants who have been and are currently residing in supported accommodation, including Care Leavers, with the Folkestone & Hythe district and who are ready to move on into independent accommodation will be placed in Band B. If their application is supported by a Kent Agency Assessment housing referral and accompanied by relevant care and risk assessment information applicants will be placed in Band A.